Joan McCracken: Oklahoma! and Hollywood

 In 1942, McCracken and Dunphy both successfully auditioned for roles in the dance ensemble of the new Rodgers and Hammerstein musical Away We Go.
 Agnes de Mille, who had just staged Aaron Copland's Rodeo for the Ballet Russe de Monte Carlo, was staging the production.
 The show went into rehearsals in early 1943.
 Like her husband, McCracken was cast in an anonymous dance role in the chorus.
 Early in out-of-town tryouts, she began to distinguish herself, and her dancing was noticed by reviewers.
 By the time of the Broadway opening of the show, now named Oklahoma!, she had developed her comic performance in the role of Sylvie, with McCracken taking a comic pratfall in the "Many a New Day" dance number.
-She became known as "The Girl Who Fell Down".
+She became known as "the Girl Who Fell Down".
 Sources differ as to whether the role's distinctive fall was devised by McCracken or de Mille.
 McCracken has said the idea was hers, while de Mille and others recall it as being the choreographer's.
 Celeste Holm, a member of the original cast, attributed the idea to composer Richard Rodgers.

-McCracken's performance in Oklahoma! led to a contract with Warner Brothers.
+McCracken's performance in Oklahoma! led to a contract with Warner Bros.
 The studio cast her in Hollywood Canteen (1944), an all-star extravaganza in which Warner contract players portrayed themselves.
 McCracken appeared in a specialty dance routine called "Ballet in Jive".
 The dance number received favorable critical attention.
 McCracken was initially enthusiastic about working in films, but she was discouraged by her experiences working on Hollywood Canteen.
 Her husband and brother were both serving in the military, and she disliked the film's patronizing tone, which treated servicemen as naive bumpkins who are starstruck by the movie stars they encounter.
-McCracken also was dismayed by the unprofessionalism she witnessed at Warner Brothers, and the lack of guidance she received from the choreographer, LeRoy Prinz.
+McCracken also was dismayed by the unprofessionalism she witnessed at Warner Bros. and the lack of guidance she received from the choreographer, LeRoy Prinz.